Emailing the civil and family courts

 - If you require any assistance or have an enquiry regarding the email service please contact the appropriate court or Business Centre.

 If you are a solicitor and have any doubts about the sensitivity of the contents that you intend to email then you should consider signing up to CJS Secure Email (CJSM).
 This is a service currently provided by MOJ ICT.

-CJSM is currently free for civil and family solicitors to sign up to and use, and allows users to securely send and receive information up to and including data that attracts a security marking of restricted.
+CJSM is currently free for civil and family solicitors to sign up to and use, and allows users to securely send and receive information up to and including data that attracts a security marking of Official Sensitive.
 It is not available to the general public.

 Emails transmitted via the gsi network and other equivalent secure Government networks, can send and receive from CJSM accounts.

 More information about signing up to this service is available at www.cjsm.justice.gov.uk